anvilsecure/azure-sphere-re/tools/fuzzers/README.md

 * --target - Specifies the target to fuzz, defaults to 192.168.35.2
 * --gui - Launches the boofuzz console gui
-* -- start - Specifies the starting test case
+* --start - Specifies the starting test case

 ## WiFi Configuration